 - Can you already abstain from orgasms?

 It’s common for people to try chastity and orgasm denial all in one go.
+It is also common to see people trying chastity device to prevent porn addiction.
 Whilst it may seem very hot to have your first denial period locked in a device, the reality is that you’re probably not ready.
 Coping with a chastity device is a big change in itself.
 If you’re already distracted by your desire to orgasm, it won’t make things any easier.
 Try abstaining for a few days, first.
 Even if you’ve never abstained before, you should be able to go for a week without any self discipline issues.
 My first denial period was for two weeks and I was fine.
 Once you’ve done this and are used to the feelings accompanied with abstinence, you’ll be ready to try an actual device.

 - Do you have the right size device?